CTA

 The Break and Continue flow statements determine how and when certain sections of the code will be executed or skipped.

-Definition It terminates the loop inside which it is used and moves the control to the statement that follows the loop.
-This terminates the current iteration of the statement and transfers the control flow to the next iteration of the loop.
+- Definition: It terminates the loop inside which it is used and moves the control to the statement that follows the loop.

-Scenario Stopping the movie midway and then continuing with your task in that you would perform in normal conditions Skip a part of the movie, but watch the rest
+- Scenario: Stopping the movie midway and then continuing with the task that you would perform in normal conditions.

 # implementing the break statement: